MarcLoupias/memo-dev/languages/javascript/ts-typescript-overview.md

 ```

-In TypeScript it is tempting to use `interface` but you should not [because TypeScript use structural typing](https://github.com/Microsoft/TypeScript/issues/3060#issuecomment-110095960).
+In TypeScript it is tempting to use `interface` for DI but you should not [because TypeScript use structural typing](https://github.com/Microsoft/TypeScript/issues/3060#issuecomment-110095960).

 Use Type Aliases instead :